 Support for professionals working with children

-Many professionals will only come across deafblind children very occasionally and may be uncertain how best to support their individual needs.
+Many professionals will only come across children who are deafblind very occasionally and may be uncertain how best to support their individual needs.

 Our Children’s Specialist Services team works in partnership with professionals, building on their skills and knowledge to help them develop a holistic view of the children and young people they are working with.

-Our experience of supporting deafblind children, young people, and their families has been developed over many years.
+Our experience of supporting children and young people who are deafblind or have sensory impairments, and their families has been developed over many years.

-Watch our subtitled film that showcases our services for professionals working with deafblind children.
+Watch our subtitled film that showcases our services for professionals working with children:

 "I am writing to let you know how delighted and impressed we have been with Sense’s work reviewing our early years VI / MSI children.
 Your thoroughness, professionalism and dedication… have been outstanding."

 Because we work with children and young people all the time, we have developed expertise that we share in national and international forums.

 We also use this expertise to provide training and consultancy services across health, education, and social care.

 One part of our training and consultancy work is involvement in the assessment process.
 We are also currently piloting a resource for health professionals aimed at helping them to support children who are deafblind or have MSI in hospitals.

 Getting in touch